-- 1,435; 2,742; 1,307; and 1,438 shares, respectively.
-The 2017 amounts include Match Shares under the ESGP that were granted on February 28, 2018 to Messrs.
-Missad, Cole, Webster, Benton, and Peters in the amount of 2,488; 1,324; 2,488; 1,280; and 1,280 shares, respectively. - (3) Represents annual cash bonus payments under performance-based bonus plans tied to our operating profit and ROI, which cover substantially all salaried employees. - (4) The amounts in this column include Company contributions to our Profit Sharing and 401(k) Plan for 2019 in the amount of \$4,200 for Messrs.
-Missad, Cole, Webster, and Peters; and \$3,519 for Mr. Benton.
+- (1) Includes amounts deferred by the Named Executives under our Profit Sharing and 401(k) Plan and DCP.
+The 2020 amounts also include deferrals under the DCP in the amount of \$115,000 for Messrs.
+Missad and Webster, and \$55,000 for Messrs.
+Benton, Cole and Peters.
+The 2019 amounts also include deferrals under the DCP in the amount of \$115,000 for Messrs.
+Missad and Webster, \$55,000 for Messrs.
+Cole and Peters, and \$50,000 for Mr. Benton.
+The 2018 amounts include deferrals under the DCP in the amount of \$115,000 for Messrs.
+Missad and Webster, \$55,000 for Messrs.
+Cole and Peters, and \$50,000 for Mr. Benton. - (2) The amount set forth in this column represents the aggregate fair value of the awards as of the grant date, computed in accordance with FASB ASC Topic 718, "Compensation-Stock Compensation."
+The assumptions used in calculating these amounts are based on a vesting period of either three or five years, subject to acceleration upon reaching age 60. - (3) Represents annual cash bonus payments under performance-based bonus plans tied to our operating profit and ROI, which cover substantially all salaried employees. - (4) The amounts in this column include Company contributions to our Profit Sharing and 401(k) Plan for 2020 in the amount of \$4,275 for Messrs.
+Missad, Cole, Webster and Peters; and \$3,519 for Mr. Benton.
 Subject to certain requirements, including age and service requirements, all employees are eligible to participate in our Profit Sharing and 401(k) Plan.

-Also included in this column is personal use of corporate aircraft for 2019 in the amount of \$11,662 for Mr. Missad and \$3,485 for Mr. Webster.
+Also included in this column is personal use of corporate aircraft for 2020 in the amount of \$40,548 for Mr. Missad and \$3,674 for Mr. Webster.
 We permit limited personal use of corporate aircraft by our Named Executives, and personal use of our aircraft requires approval by our Chief Executive Officer.
 We calculate the incremental cost to our Company for personal use of our aircraft based on the cost of fuel and oil per hour of flight; trip-related inspections, repairs and maintenance; landing, parking and hangar fees; supplies; and other variable costs.
 Since our aircraft is used primarily for business travel, we do not include the fixed costs that do not change based on personal usage, such as pilots' salaries, the purchase or leasing costs of our aircraft, and the cost of maintenance not related to specific trips.

-The amount in this column also includes the following fringe benefits, none of which exceeded the greater of \$25,000 or 10% of the Named Executive's aggregate fringe benefits: use of Company-owned property, a convenience allowance, and taxes paid on behalf of the Named Executive.
+The amount in this column also includes the following fringe benefits, none of which exceeded the greater of \$25,000 or 10% of the Named Executive's aggregate fringe benefits: use of Company-owned property; a convenience allowance; and taxes paid on behalf of the Named Executive.